 The Ontario Youth Apprenticeship Program (OYAP) allows students going into gr.
 11 to work towards a career in the skilled trades while earning coop credits.

 E-Learning

-Full credit and credit upgrades are available for a wide variety of E-Learning courses.
+Full credit courses are available for a wide variety of E-Learning courses.

 Please see your guidance counsellor if you are interested in learning more about any of these options.